-These motivated possible types of changes are based on the biomechanical drive for ease of articulation.
-With respect to Joint Graft (#5), it is typical of a complex process called distalization (Mirus et al. 2001) or joint migration (Poizner et al. 2000).
-In distalization a more proximal joint freezes and a more distal joint is grafted – where the process overall reduces effort.
-Napoli and colleagues (2014), find that joint freezing occurs in 97% of the conversational variants of signs in their data set, while joint grafting occurs in only 29%.
+These types of changes are based on the biomechanical drive for ease of articulation.
+For instance, a common kind of Joint Graft is called “distalization” (Mirus et al. 2001) or “joint migration” (Poizner et al. 2000), where a more proximal joint freezes and a more distal joint is grafted, thus reducing effort.
+Napoli et al. (2014), find that joint freezing occurs in 97% of the conversational variants of signs in their data set, while joint grafting occurs in only 29%.
 Hence, we have chosen to list Joint Freeze separately from Joint Graft.

 3.3 Utility

-The processes in §3.2 are optional and none is without qualification.
-Consider perhaps the most obvious example of effort reduction: Weak Drop (#2).
+The processes in §3.2 are optional, and none is without qualification.
+Consider perhaps the most obvious example of effort reduction: Weak Drop.
 Frishberg (1975) found for ASL that signs articulated on the face tend to become one-handed, while signs made below the neck tend to become two-handed; Radutzky (1989) found the same for LIS.
-This tendency is predicted from Siple (1978)’s observation that signs made outside the foveal vision of the addressee require help in being visually perceived – thus they should be larger and both hands should move, whereas signs on the face can be smaller and one hand can do the job by employing a wide range of handshapes.
-Consistent with this finding, Caselli and colleagues (2022) show for ASL that signs with high frequency are articulated closer to the face than those with low frequency, and that high frequency signs with rare handshapes occur closer to the signer’s face than those with common handshapes.
-Battison (1974) and Brentari (1998) found that signs in which both hands move symmetrically can undergo Weak Drop, but signs in which symmetrical movement is out-of-phase (alternating) do not.
-Tkachman and colleagues (2018) correlate this to the fact that in-phase symmetrical movement is usually not repeated, while out-of-phase movement is (which they attribute to vestigial locomotor central pattern generators in the brain).
+This tendency is predicted from Siple’s (1978) observation that signs made outside the foveal (i.e., central) vision of the addressee require help in being visually perceived – thus they should be larger with both hands moving, whereas signs on the face can be smaller with one hand doing the job by employing a wide range of handshapes.
+Consistent with this finding, Caselli et al. (2022) show for ASL that high-frequency signs are articulated closer to the face than low-frequency signs and that high-frequency signs with rare handshapes occur closer to the signer’s face than those with common handshapes.
+Battison (1974) and Brentari (1998) found that signs in which both hands move symmetrically and simultaneously can undergo Weak Drop, but signs with out-of-phase (alternating) symmetrical movement do not.
+Tkachman et al. (2018) correlate this to the fact that in-phase symmetrical movement is usually not repeated, while out-of-phase movement is (which they attribute to vestigial locomotor central pattern generators in the brain).
 Brentari (1998) notes for ASL that Weak Drop is inhibited if the two hands have continuous contact during the movement, but Kooij (2001) finds no such inhibition in Sign Language of the Netherlands.
 Siedlecki and Bonvillian (1993) find that among children, Weak Drop is more likely if both hands are in contact with the body.

 Weak Drop clearly has a range of potential inhibiting factors, most of which just might lend themselves to a unified account.
-In order to see this, consider first Sanders and Napoli (2016a); they look at 24 languages, and find that all exhibit a drive to reduce the effort needed to resist torque, as evidenced in the shape of their lexicons.
-In particular, twisting signs occur in a lesser proportion than rocking signs, which occur in a lesser proportion than signs that induce neither twisting nor rocking.
-This uniformity of lexical distribution of different types of signs holds across sign languages which vary from being very young to centuries old, and suggests that sign languages have a drive to maintain a somewhat stable level or proportion of different types of torque-inducing movement in signs over time.
-Keeping this in mind, we also note that there are many signs in many languages that have lexical iteration (cf. #1), use two moving hands (cf. #2 and #3), articulate the shoulder and or elbow joint (cf. the combination of #4 and #5), are made high in signing space (cf. #7), and call for a relatively long movement path at least in their citation form (cf. #8).
+In order to see this, consider first Sanders and Napoli (2016a), who look at 24 languages and find that all exhibit a drive to reduce the effort needed to resist torque, as evidenced in the shape of their lexicons.
+In particular, twisting signs occur less frequently than rocking signs, which occur less frequently than signs that induce neither twisting nor rocking.
+This uniformity of lexical distribution of different types of signs holds across sign languages (which vary from being very young to centuries old) and suggests that sign languages have a drive to maintain a somewhat stable proportion of different types of torque-inducing movement in signs over time.
+Keeping this in mind, we also note that there are many signs in many languages that have lexical iteration (cf. Iteration Lost), use two moving hands (cf. Weak Drop and Weak Freeze), move the shoulder and/or elbow joint (cf. the combination of Joint Freeze and Joint Graft), are made high in signing space (cf. Lowering) and call for a relatively long movement path at least in their citation form (cf. Location Undershoot).